2i2c-org/infrastructure/docs/topic/terraform.md

 terraform workspace select WORKSPACE_NAME
 ```

-For example, if you were working on our `infrastructure`, with our default backend initialised, but wanted to switch to working on our Pangeo deployments, the commands would look as follows:
+For example, if you were working on our `pilot-hubs`, with our default backend initialised, but wanted to switch to working on our Pangeo deployments, the commands would look as follows:

 ```bash
 terraform init -backend-config=backends/pangeo-backend.hcl -reconfigure